 This means more of your content will be displayed for new readers, potential customers and/or subscribers to discover on Pinterest.

 UTILIZE GROUP BOARDS

-Here’s the thing about group boards that not a lot of bloggers realize: the number of the people who follow the group board isn’t as significant as you might think.
+Here’s the thing about group boards that not a lot of bloggers realize: the number of people who follow the group board isn’t as significant as you might think.
 I am a member of quite a few group boards, some are “bigger” than others, but it’s the small, niche-oriented boards that earn me most re-pins and clicks.
 At the end of the day, that is the only number that matters- it’s all about the conversion rate.

-So, if you are a food blogger and you share vegan recipes on your blog, find group boards which will expose your content to the kind of audience you want to attract.
+So, if you are a food blogger and you share vegan recipes on your blog, find group boards that will expose your content to the kind of audience you want to attract.
 Since Pinterest updated their Smart Feed, they rate your pins based on many different factors.
 One of them being the quality of your account.
 If you use a bunch of different group boards to just “dump” your pins, and the articles pinned to that particular board range from topics like fashion posts, to parenting and beauty, while you yourself feature vegan recipes, Pinterest will not see your pins as those of high-quality.
 The posts in such group boards rarely get any interaction (such as clicks, repins, etc.).
 Therefore, your chances of showing up in the Smart Feed (which is tailored to each user and their interests) are slim.
 At the same time, if you are a part of a group board, make sure to follow the rules and share the content of other pinners.
 Being a part of a group board or a Tailwind Tribe only works when you give as much as you take.
 Only fair, don’t you think?

 If you’re a wellness and/or self-growth/self-care blogger, feel free to shoot me an email if you’d like to be added to a new wellness group board I’m creating.